dwightjack/vue-types/docs/advanced/typescript.md

 ### func<T = (...args: any[]) => any>

-Useful to cast even handlers and function return types.
+Useful to type event handlers and function return types.

 ```ts
 type EventFn = (e: Event) => void